 That's not conservative.

-You don't rule no, you don't.
+Well, no, you don't.

-It's just like you don't people understand this derby.
+It's just like you don't.

-You remember when George W. Bush threatened to raise tariffs on imported steel.
+You remember when George W. Bush threatened to raise tariffs on imported steel?

 There was an outcry.